georgicaradu5-source/Play-stuff/docs/telemetry.md

 # Telemetry (optional)

 This agent ships with optional OpenTelemetry tracing and W3C TraceContext log correlation.
 It's disabled by default and safe to turn on at any time.
-When disabled or when dependencies are missing, the code automatically falls back to a robust no‑op provider.
+When disabled or when dependencies are missing, the code automatically falls back to a robust no-op provider.

 ## Enable in one minute